minxgithub/sql-challenge/README.md

 ![salary_by_title.png](images/salary_by_title.png)

-After querying the name of the employee ID number 499942, it is just a joke from the boss for April Fools Day!
+After querying the name of the employee ID number 499942, the work is a lovely joke from the boss for April Fools Day!